Disability in Pakistan

 People with disabilities in Pakistan are seen differently than in most Western countries due to cultural and religious beliefs.
-The lack of accurate epidemiological evidence on disabilities, insufficient resources, weak health care facilities and worker shortages are major obstacles to meeting the needs of disabled Pakistanis.
+The lack of accurate epidemiological evidence on disabilities, insufficient resources, weak healthcare facilities, and worker shortages are major obstacles to meeting the needs of disabled Pakistanis.

 Demographics

-The 5th Population and Housing Census conducted in 1998 identified the population of Persons with Disabilities in Pakistan to be 2.38% of the entire population.
-However, as per the 6th Population and Housing Census of 2017, the percentage has gone down to less than 0.48%.
-The drastic decline in the population percentage has raised concerns in some circles, Supreme Court of Pakistan being amongst them: "the court expressed its displeasure that Pakistan Bureau of Statistics continued citing various issues for not counting disabled persons after the census had already begun across the country."
+The 5th Population and Housing Census conducted in 1998 identified the population of Persons with Disabilities in Pakistan as 2.38% of the population.
+However, per the 6th Population and Housing Census of 2017, the percentage has decreased by less than 0.48%.
+The drastic decline in the population percentage has raised concerns in some circles, the Supreme Court of Pakistan being among them: "The court expressed its displeasure that Pakistan Bureau of Statistics continued citing various issues for not counting disabled persons after the census had already begun across the country."
 If it were not for the Supreme Court of Pakistan's intervention, the disability question would not even be made part of the survey at a later stage.
-The Bureau itself accepted that census might not be thorough, an official stated: "that there was a possibility that the number of transgender and disabled persons had not been shown in complete detail."
+The Bureau itself accepted that the census might not be thorough; an official stated: "There was a possibility that the number of transgender and disabled persons had not been shown in complete detail."

-Some stakeholders also follow the figure of 15% identified by World Health Organization.
+Some stakeholders also follow the figure of 15% identified by the World Health Organization.
 As per WHO, "About 15% of the world's population lives with some form of disability."
-Using this figure, British Council estimated the population of Persons with Disabilities to be around 27 million in their 2017 report.
-Moreover, in 2011 Pakistan Poverty Alleviation Fund undertook a comprehensive survey of 23 union councils in seven districts of Pakistan, comprising 78939 households, and found the disability prevalence rate to be around 12 percent, of which 2 percent had severe disabilities.
+Using this figure, the British Council estimated the population of Persons with Disabilities to be around 27 million in their 2017 report.
+Moreover, in 2011, the Pakistan Poverty Alleviation Fund undertook a comprehensive survey of 23 union councils in seven districts of Pakistan, comprising 78939 households, and found the disability prevalence rate to be around 12 percent, of which 2 percent had severe disabilities.

 Major Issues

 Driving Licensing for the Deaf

-Acquiring driving Licenses has long been an important issue for the Deaf Community.
-As per the official community released by the Deaf and Mute Community during a protest: “We have been holding demonstrations for the last 10 years, government is unwilling to accept our demands.
-Driving licenses should be issued to the deaf.”
+Acquiring a driver's License has long been an essential issue for the Deaf Community.
+As per the official community released by the Deaf and Mute Community during a protest: "We have been holding demonstrations for the last 10 years, and the government is unwilling to accept our demands.
+Driving licenses should be issued to the deaf."

-Promises have been made by the authorities several times to issue driving licenses to the Deaf but it has never materialized.
+Several times, the authorities have made promises to issue driving licenses to the Deaf, but it has never materialized.

 The government of Sindh recently announced that driving licences will be issued to people with hearing disabilities, as the provincial cabinet has approved the issuance of it.

 Inaccessibility

-As per a report published by British Council, 72% of Persons with Disabilities reported inaccessibility as a major barrier to access education, training & employment.
-Not only this, Persons with Disabilities also faced issues during General Elections and could not exercise their right to vote because of inaccessible polling station.
+As per a report published by the British Council, 72% of Persons with Disabilities reported inaccessibility as a major barrier to accessing education, training & employment.
+Not only this, Persons with Disabilities also faced issues during General Elections and could not exercise their right to vote because of inaccessible polling stations.